-- 3. Low-Voltage Detection is now DISABLED. - XL-5 Setup Programming (Calibrating your ESC and transmitter) Read through all of the programming steps before you begin.
-If you get lost during programming or receive unexpected results, simply unplug the battery, wait a few seconds, plug the battery pack in, and start over. - 1.
-Disconnect one of the motor wires between the XL-5 and the motor.
-This is a precaution to prevent runaway when the speed control is turned on before it is programmed. - 2.
-Connect a fully charged battery pack to the XL-5. - 3.
-Turn on the transmitter (with the throttle at neutral). - Press and hold the EZ-Set button (A).
+3. Low-Voltage Detection is now DISABLED.

+XL-5 Setup Programming (Calibrating your ESC and transmitter) Read through all of the programming steps before you begin.
+If you get lost during programming or receive unexpected results, simply unplug the battery, wait a few seconds, plug the battery pack in, and start over.

+- 3. Turn on the transmitter (with the throttle at neutral). - Press and hold the EZ-Set button (A).
 The LED will first turn green and then red.
-Release the button. - When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 6.
-When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 7.
-When the LED blinks GREEN ONCE, programming is complete.
+Release the button. - 5.
+When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - When the LED blinks GREEN ONCE, programming is complete.
 The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the XL-5 is on and at neutral (D).